 Floors: wooden floors are easy to revamp and often you can then give them a completely new look with a new feature rug.
 Carpets are trickier to do economically.
 New carpets are not cheap and if you are fitting awkward shapes or up staircases you will need a professional.
 We would suggest that you keep your existing carpet but hire a high quality carpet cleaning machine to remove ground in dirt and smell.
 If the carpet is damaged or thread-bare or badly stained your best credit-crunch option is to invest in a rug to disguise the problem.

 Windows: once you have repainted your window frames and the walls invest in new window dressings.
 You can achieve great results for curtains by using lower cost fabrics made up with more exotic headings combined with lining and interlining to give a more sumptuous feel.
 At same time the thicker curtains will reduce draughts and heat loss.
 If you are able to make your own curtains so much the better.
 You might something good amongst ready made curtains but rarely will they be the right dimensions and rarely will they be interlined.
-One other option would a curtain exchange, where you could pick up a bargain that at most would require dry-cleaning
+One other option would a curtain exchange, where you could pick up a bargain that at most would require dry-cleaning and maybe hemming up to fit.

 You will be amazed at what you can achieve.